SiteQ8/OTAUD/SECURITY.md

 After we have assessed the vulnerability and have released a fix, we will disclose the issue publicly, including detailed information about the vulnerability and how it was resolved.

-## Security Best Practices

-- Keep your software up to date.
-- Use strong and unique passwords.
-- Be cautious of suspicious emails or messages.

-Thank you for helping us keep our project secure!
+## Thank you for helping us keep our project secure!